Skin Check: General Info about Medical- and Self-Exams

 There are a lot of printable Body Map and Self-Examination materials available to download to help you keep track of any new spots on your body, but it may take some time to note everything down, especially if you have a lot of moles.

-That’s where the Miiskin App might be very helpful.
+That’s where telehealth and mole tracking apps might be very helpful.

-You can use the Miiskin mole check App to take photos of your skin and moles and use them for comparison over time.
+You can use a mole check app to take photos of your skin and moles to use them for comparison over time.
 It can be more practical than documenting changes with pen and paper.

-This is a very promising approach that raise regular skin checks in the home to a higher level, but more importantly, using an app during your skin self-exams saves time, and gives you a documented photographic history of your moles and lesions that you can refer to as time goes by.
-The app also provides convenient reminders that will alert you when it’s time for your next skin self-exam.
+This is a very promising approach that raises regular skin checks in the home to a higher level, but more importantly, using an app during your skin self-exams saves time, and gives you a documented photographic history of your moles and lesions that you can refer to as time goes by.

-Before you start using the Miiskin App or any other skin check app it’s always important to discuss your skin concern and risk profile with your doctor first.
+Before you start using any skin check app it’s always important to discuss your skin concern and risk profile with your doctor first.

 Head-To-Toe Skin Self-Examination Image Guide